openml-labs/gama/paper/paper.md

 In addition to its general use AutoML functionality, GAMA aims to serve AutoML researches as well.
 During the optimization process, GAMA keeps an extensive log of progress made.
-Using this log insight can be obtained on the behaviour of the population of pipelines.
+Using this log, insight can be obtained on the behaviour of the population of pipelines.
 It can answer questions such as which mutation operator is most effective, how fitness changes over time, and how much time each algorithm takes.

 # Related Work